chzbrgr71/guestbook-web/README.md

 4. PR pipeline will run
 5. Merge PR in Github and the master branch will build and deploy
 6. Validate updated web app

+## To Do List

+* Add Helm tests and incorporate into pipeline.
+* Automate database setup and seed data.
+* Clean up Web App UI.
+* Add image security scanning to workflow.